WWF King of the Ring (video game): Gameplay

-The NES version features eleven wrestlers: Hulk Hogan, Randy Savage, Bret Hart, The Undertaker, Shawn Michaels, Razor Ramon, Bam Bam Bigelow, Yokozuna, Mr. Perfect, "The Narcissist" Lex Luger, and "You" (a generic wrestler that the player can name and assign attributes for).
+The NES version features eleven wrestlers: Hulk Hogan, Randy Savage, Bret Hart, The Undertaker, Shawn Michaels, Razor Ramon, Bam Bam Bigelow, Yokozuna, Mr. Perfect, Lex Luger, and "You" (a generic wrestler that the player can name and assign attributes for).
 Undertaker and Bigelow are not in the Game Boy version.

 Each of the game's wrestlers possess the same basic moveset, consisting of punches, kicks, a body slam, a suplex, a throw, a dropkick, stomps, elbow drops, and a move off the turnbuckle.
-There are no signature moves.
-However, each wrestler varies in speed, strength, and stamina attributes.
+There are no signature moves, but each wrestler varies in speed, strength, and stamina attributes.

 Critical reception

 When the NES version was released, Electronic Gaming Monthly gave the review scores of 8, 6, 6, and 7 out of 10.
-Ed Semrad, who gave the highest score, wrote, "...There are lots of wrestlers to pick from, each being quite different from the other.
+Ed Semrad, who gave the highest score, wrote: "...There are lots of wrestlers to pick from, each being quite different from the other.
 Being only a two-button game does not really hinder it from being fun, but being on an 8-bit system does have its limitations -- like the occasional character [having his] legs disappearing when thrown...".
-Sushi-X wrote, "...The graphics are weak and lots of flicker gets annoying real fast.
+Sushi-X wrote: "...The graphics are weak and lots of flicker gets annoying real fast.
 The game play is decent and the cart proves to be fun with two players".

-However, public consensus was slightly lower, with player reviews on GameSpot averaging 6.5 out of ten.